 The [Load/save] item in the [Manage Picture Control] menu can be used to copy custom Picture Controls from the camera to a memory card.
-You can also delete custom Picture Controls or copy them from a memory card to the camera (the memory card must be inserted in the primary slot, as memory cards inserted in the slot designated as the secondary slot via [Primary slot selection] in the photo shooting menu will not be detected).
+You can also delete custom Picture Controls or copy them from a memory card to the camera (the memory card must be inserted in Slot 1, as memory cards inserted in Slot 2 will not be detected).

 - [Copy to camera]: Copy (import) custom Picture Controls from the memory card to the camera.
 The Picture Controls are copied to custom Picture Controls C-1 through C-9 on the camera and can be named as desired. - [Delete from card]: Delete selected custom Picture Controls from the memory card. - [Copy to card]: Copy (export) a custom Picture Control from the camera to a memory card.

 Highlight a destination (1 through 99) for the selected Picture Control and press ® to export it to the memory card.